 Should you find these three locations fully booked (which is rather common, especially in the high season), check the reviews, photos, and rates of these other places to stay in Paleochora.

 Would you rather stay in a house?
 Check out the best Villas in Paleochora!

 Glyka Nera Beach

-When you planning a visit to Glyka Nera, a stay in the south is the best way to do it.
-You can either check the small accommodation options available in Loutro, or you can find a place to stay in the bigger town of Chora Sfakion.
+When planning a visit to Glyka Nera, a stay in the south is the best way to do it.
+You can check accommodation in Loutro or you can find a place to stay in Chora Sfakion.